In Short

 - number of similar commercial properties currently on the market.

-You need to consider the possibility that you could face harsh competition or that demand is low.
-Consequently, the reality is that you may left without a new tenant and incoming rent for some time.
+You need to consider the possibility of harsh competition or low demand.
+Consequently, you may be left without a new tenant and incoming rent for some time.

-As well as a lack of rental income, you will need to take steps to secure your property.
-If left vacant for some time, you run the risk of squatters, which could cause long-term issues for you as a property owner.
+In addition to a lack of rental income, you will need to take steps to secure your property.
+If left vacant for a while, you risk squatters, which could cause long-term issues for you as a property owner.
 Long-term squatters could become the registered owners of your commercial property.

 By assessing the potential repercussions of the forfeiture process, you should get a clear indication as to whether forfeiture is genuinely beneficial for you or not.